 Instead of shaming your partner, you can tell them “I felt…..(give your feeling a name) when this happened…..(name the situation that bothered you) and I wish that ……(ask your partner what you wish he would do).”
-This way your are respectful, not hurtful and you delivered your message with specific expectations and action plan for your spouse.
+This way you are respectful, not hurtful and you delivered your message with specific expectations and action plans for your spouse.

 فَبِمَا رَحْمَةٍ مِّنَ اللَّهِ لِنتَ لَهُمْ ۖ وَلَوْ كُنتَ فَظًّا غَلِيظَ الْقَلْبِ لَانفَضُّوا مِنْ حَوْلِكَ ۖ فَاعْفُ عَنْهُمْ وَاسْتَغْفِرْ لَهُمْ وَشَاوِرْهُمْ فِي الْأَمْرِ ۖ فَإِذَا عَزَمْتَ فَتَوَكَّلْ عَلَى اللَّهِ ۚ إِنَّ اللَّهَ يُحِبُّ الْمُتَوَكِّلِينَسورة آل عمران-159

 So by mercy from Allah, [O Muhammad], you were lenient with them.
 And if you had been rude [in speech] and harsh in heart, they would have disbanded from about you.
 So pardon them and ask forgiveness for them and consult them in the matter.
-And when you have decided, then rely upon Allah .
-Indeed, Allah loves those who rely [upon Him].Surah Ali Imran 3:159
+And when you have decided, then rely upon Allah.
+Indeed, Allah loves those who rely [upon Him] on.Surah Ali Imran 3:159